Biocast+ application

 How to apply:

-- In your bucket combine part A and part B as per mixing instructions.
-Dilute with water 20:1.
+- In your bucket add Biocast and dilute with water 20:1.

 - Saturation time depends on the size of the root ball.
 E.g. Small seedlings 3-5 minutes, large mature trees up to 2 hours.